ryanpstauffer/RheingoldGraph/README.md

 There are 3 key parts of the setup:

 * Midi (for playback)
-* Gremlin Server and TinkerGraph (for a graph database framework)
+* Gremlin Server and TinkerGraph (for a graph computing framework)
 * Python and dependencies

 ## Midi